Nonlocal continuous-variable gates by amplified optical connections: Results

+In particular, for lossless channels ($T=1$) and ideal OPAs ($\eta_{1(2)}=1$), the protocol becomes fully independent of the mediator state $\rho_M$ in the limit $g_Ag_B=g$, thus implementing the target gate even in the presence of a noisy mediator, e.g. in a highly thermal state \cite{Kupcik2015}.
+Conversely, when $T<1$ we only get rid of quadrature $p_M$ by condition $g_Ag_B=g\sqrt{T}$, whereas the mediator noise in quadrature $x_M$ can be suppressed by use of large OPA~1 squeezing, leading to conditions

-the latter condition corresponding to large position-like squeezing of $M$, become fully independent of the input state $\rho_M$ of the mediator.
-Thus, the $\GP$ scheme allows for efficient nonlocal QND gates even in the presence of a noisy mediator, e.g. in a highly thermal state \cite{Kupcik2015}, at the cost of large offline squeezing and double use of the quantum channel.
-The impact of finite squeezing $G_1>0$ is discussed in App.~\ref{app:NONLOCALAPP}.
-We also note that the physical principle behind $\GP$ is different from the previous protocols, so that even a combination of the schemes in Fig.~\ref{fig:01-Protocols}(b) and (c) would yield worse performance.
+In conclusion, the $\GP$ scheme allows for efficient nonlocal QND gates, inherently independent of the momentum-like mediator noise, at the cost of large offline squeezing and double use of the quantum channel.
+The impact of finite squeezing $G_1>0$ is discussed in Methods.
+In light of this, the principle behind $\GP$ is different from the previous protocols, so that even a combination of the schemes in Fig.~\ref{fig:01-Protocols}(b) and (c) would yield worse performance.

-To assess the quality of the built unity-gain gates~(\ref{eq:NonLocalTrans}), we consider as figures of merit (i) the quadrature excess noise $\xi^{(\rm s)} ={\rm Var}[ {\cal N}_x^{(\rm s)}] ={\rm Var} [{\cal N}_p^{(\rm s)}]$, $\rm s= \SB, \EB, \BM, \GP$, in the case of symmetric noise on both Alice and Bob sides, that maximizes the amount of output entanglement and, consequently, (ii) the logarithmic negativity in such case assuming $A,B$ initially prepared in the vacuum, derived in App.~\ref{app:NONLOCALAPP} as:
+To assess the quality of the built unity-gain gates~(\ref{eq:NonLocalTrans}), we consider as figures of merit (i) the quadrature excess noise $\xi^{(\rm s)} ={\rm Var}[ {\cal N}_x^{(\rm s)}] ={\rm Var} [{\cal N}_p^{(\rm s)}]$, $\rm s= \SB, \EB, \BM, \GP$, in the case of symmetric noise on both Alice and Bob sides, that maximizes the amount of output entanglement and, consequently, (ii) the Gaussian logarithmic negativity in such case assuming $A,B$ initially in the vacuum, derived in Methods as:

 for $\xi^{(\rm s)}<2g$ and 0 otherwise.
 The local QND and OPA gains are optimized to minimize (i), thus maximizing (ii).
 Given that the $\SB,\EB,\BM$ protocols are equivalent with one another, we limit ourselves to compare to the $\SB$ and $\GP$ schemes, depicted in Fig.s~\ref{fig:01-Protocols}(a) and (d), respectively.